 Click-through rate measures the number of clicks your ad receives per 100 ad impressions.
 Basically, it allows you to see the percentage of people who click on your ads after seeing them.

-A strong CTR suggests that your ad is well received by your target audience.
+A strong CTR suggests that your ad is well-received by your target audience.
 If you have a low CTR, this could indicate that you need to improve ad copy, adjust your targeting, or work on improving your overall PPC strategy.

 4. Conversion rate

-Conversion rate is the percentage of customers who convert after clicking on your ad.
-Conversions don’t always equate to sales.
 For instance, if your ad is leading the user to download an ebook, then the percentage of downloads would be the conversion rate.

 Why you should care about conversions: Every PPC ad’s goal is to get the user to take some type of action (or convert), so this metric is important for understanding your ad performance.